 Vitamin D and Male Fertility

-Studies have shown that infertile men with vitamin D deficiency had significantly lower sperm production and motility compared with men having normal vitamin D status .
-On the flip side, high vitamin D levels have been linked to greater sperm motility .
-In addition to supporting sperm motility, vitamin D has also been shown to have a positive effect on overall semen quality .
+On the flip side, high vitamin D levels have been linked to greater sperm motility. .
+In addition to supporting sperm motility, vitamin D has also been shown to have a positive effect on other aspects of sperm quality.

-In one study, researchers treated patients with either a vitamin D supplement or a placebo.
-The placebo group saw no change in mean testosterone levels from their baseline measurement to their after-treatment results.
+One way in which Vitamin D may support healthy sperm is through assisting in the production of Testosterone and supporting healthy testosterone levels.
+In one study, men supplemented with Vitamin D or a placebo.
+The placebo group saw no change in mean testosterone levels from their baseline measurement to their after-supplementation results.
 The vitamin D supplementation group saw a significant increase in total testosterone levels from 10.3 nmol/l to 13.4 nmol/m, bioactive testosterone levels from 5.21 nmol/l to 6.25 nmol/l, and free testosterone levels from 0.222 nmol/l to 0.267 nmol/l.

 Vitamin D and Pregnancy

 As previously mentioned, babies get their vitamin D from their mothers during both pregnancy and lactation.
-Maternal vitamin D insufficiency is associated with childhood rickets and longer-term problems, including schizophrenia and type 1 diabetes.
-As such, it is important to ensure that mother’s vitamin D levels are adequate both during pregnancy and while they are breastfeeding.
+Maternal vitamin D levels are associated with a variety of childhood health outomes.
+As such, it is important to ensure that a mother’s vitamin D levels are adequate both during pregnancy and while they are breastfeeding.

 In one longitudinal study, researchers looked to measure vitamin D status in healthy pregnant women compared to non-pregnant women of the same age.
 Researchers found that pregnant women had lower vitamin D concentrations when compared to non-pregnant women.
-They also found that vitamin D status was higher in pregnant women who reported taking multivitamin supplements .
-This study showed that vitamin D supplementation can improve vitamin D levels for pregnant women, but is it safe?
+They also found that vitamin D status was higher in pregnant women who reported taking multivitamin supplements.
+This study showed that vitamin D supplementation can help support healthy vitamin D levels for pregnant women.